toolness/paint-manhattan/README.md

 names were ambiguous, are not included in the game as streets for the player to paint, though they are still visible on the screen.

+[You can play the game here.][game]

 [nec]: https://forgotten-ny.com/1999/09/lower-manhattan-necrology/

 ## Quick start

-[You can play the game here.][game]

-If you want to run/develop it locally, clone the repository, install [NodeJS][] and [Yarn][] and run:
+If you want to run/develop the game locally, clone the repository, install [NodeJS][] and [Yarn][] and run:

 ```